I-20 Travel Signatures

 Returning from a Leave of Absence (RLOA)

 If you are returning from a voluntary Leave of Absence you will need to contact the Academic Advising Office to schedule an appointment to be reinstated as a student.
-Once you are reinstated, contact the International Affairs office for advisement on immigration procedures.
+Once you are reinstated, contact the International Affairs office for advisement on obtaining updated immigration documents.
 You should start this process at least two to three months before you plan to return to SAIC.
-Please refer to the Steps to Return from Leave of Absence [PDF] to return to SAIC as an international student.
+Please refer to document below to return to SAIC as an international student.

 Transferring your SEVIS record has a number of advantages: